 The Global Institute for Water Security is committed to offering opportunities for students to join in activities that develop their understanding of the challenges of water security, and foster in them an appreciation for the need to bring a wide range of expertise together to address these critical issues.
 The institute welcomes student members from the natural sciences and engineering, as well as the humanities and social sciences, and encourages them to learn from each other about the many dimensions of water security.

 Student Outreach Committee

 The Student Member Committee organizes student events centred on various water themes to encourage collaboration, leadership, research and networking.
 These include student mixers, panel presentations, movie nights and Blue Drinks at local watering holes.
-The committee includes master's students Raea Gooding, Noel Galuschik, Manuel Chavez-Ortiz, and Kristin Bruce, and PhD students Anna Coles, Chris Marsh, and Kathryn Dompierre.
+The committee includes Pamela Berry (MSc), Anna Meissner (MSc), Maria Armstrong (MSc) and PhD students Anna Coles, Chris Marsh, Prabin Rokaya and Kathryn Dompierre.